DexterWard/AWS-Jenkins-Sonarqube/README.md

 # AWS-Jenkins-Sonarqube
-Repository to test a CI/CD pipeline for a Java application using AWS EC2 instances, testing the code with Sonarqube and orchestrated by Jenkins
+Repository to build a production-grade DevSecOps pipeline using Jenkins, Trivy, SonarQube, AWS ECR, and Amazon EKS.
+The pipeline enforces multiple security gates by scanning source code, running unit tests, performing static analysis, scanning the container image, and deploying only when every stage passes.
+We follow least-privilege access, use immutable image tags, and validate rollout health before completing the deployment.